-- A. Additional NSS fluid boluses - B. Earlier intervention with vasopressor infusions (DOPAmine, DOBUTamine, EPINEPHrine).
+- A. Additional NSS fluid boluses - B. Earlier intervention with vasopressor infusions (dopamine, dobutamine, epinephrine).

-- 1. Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032. - 2.
+- Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 2.
 If unable to intubate on up to 3 attempts, consider alternative/ rescue airway device. - 3.
 In children, ventilation by bag-valve-mask is the preferred method of airway maintenance and ventilation if transport time is short.
 However, if patient cannot be adequately oxygenated or ventilated by bag-valve-mask or if transport time is long, intubation is indicated.
 Use a length-based device to assist with selection of appropriate sized airway equipment. - 4.
 See Pulse Oximetry Protocol #226.
 Pulse Oximetry must not delay the application of oxygen.
 Record SpO2 after administration of oxygen or intubation. - 5.
 Bolus IV fluid should be given as quickly as possible, ideally in less than ten minutes. - 6.
-Do not give IV fluid bolus prior to medical command if the patient has signs of CHF (for example, rales or significant pitting edema). - EPINEPHrine by push dose (dilute boluses) or infusion.
-Push dose boluses = prepare 1:100,000 10 mcg/mL concentration by adding 1 mL of 0.1 mg/mL concentration 1:10,000 EPINEPHrine in 9 mL NSS, then administer 1-2 mL every 2 minutes and titrate to SBP >90.
-Infusion = must administer by electronic pump at 0.1-0.5 mcg/kg/min titrated to SBP target, - 8.
-DOPAmine infusion: Mix infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
+Do not give IV fluid bolus prior to medical command if the patient has signs of CHF (for example, rales or significant pitting edema). - 7.
+Some recommendations suggest using dobutamine for mild cardiogenic shock (SBP 70-90) and dopamine for severe shock (SBP< 70).
+Mix infusion using regional or service prescribed concentration, and administer 5-20 mcg/kg/min.
 Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP >100 mmHg.
-DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.

-- 9. If unable to obtain peripheral IV access, place an intraosseous (IO) line, if available. - 10.
+DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - 8.
+If unable to obtain peripheral IV access, place an intraosseous (IO) line, if available. - 9.
 In infants, it is difficult to distinguish between hypoperfusion from hypovolemia and that due to cardiogenic shock.
 Hypovolemia frequently follows a history of repetitive vomiting/diarrhea.
 If cardiogenic shock is suspected, fluid boluses should be limited to the initial 20 mL/kg.